The official time and place, which can be found in

 Sometimes homework may be labelled "test", meaning that it can be

 regarded as a small take-home exam.
-Such tests must be done
+Such tests (like the final exam) must be done

 without any collaboration whatsoever.
 For the normal homework,